Work Experience Program (Structure/Stipends)

 PROCEDURE: Work Experience Program (Structure/Stipends)

-PROGRAM GOAL: To prepare students with skills for employment.
+PROGRAM GOALTo prepare students with skills for employment.

-PROGRAM OBJECTIVES: During the program, students will:
+During the program, students will:

 • Be given instruction in organizational skills, communication skills, personal management skills, problem-solving skills, self-advocacy, and community awareness.